noahehall/theBookOfNoah/0current/security/oauth.md

 - flow

+  - your application registers as a client with the auth server and creates a client Id and client secret (i.e. username and pw)
   - your user needs to authenticate with an auth server to prove their identity
   - on some screen in your app, they click `sign in with GOOGLE`
   - the BFF redirects the auser to an auth server (identity provider, e.g. google) and the user authenticates and grants authorization for your application to access their identity